owings1/pytableaux/doc/logics/d.rst

 D - Deontic Normal Modal Logic
 ******************************

-Deontic logic, also known as the Logic of Obligation, is an extension of :ref:`K`, with a *serial* accessibility relation, which states that for every world *w*, there is a world *w'* such that *w* accesses *w'*.
+Deontic logic, also known as the Logic of Obligation, is an extension of :ref:`K <K>`, with a *serial* accessibility relation, which states that for every world *w*, there is a world *w'* such that *w* accesses *w'*.